DylanFrenchCarroll/web-dev-masters/README.md

 [ Specify the URL of your deployed app and include a screenshot(s) from your deployment platform (e.g. Vercal) account that verifies its use for this app.
 Have a preregistered user for your app and specify their credentials.

+You can log in with google or you can register with an email and password.
+A temporary one have been set up already.
-Username: test1 ; Password: pass1
+Username: test@test.com ; Password: test12
 ]

 ## Persistence (if relevant).